velexi-corporation/VLXI-Cookiecutter-Julia/README.md

 ## 1. Overview

-The [Velexi Julia Project Cookiecutter][github-vlxi-cookiecutter-julia] is intended to streamline the process of setting up a Julia project
+The [Velexi Julia Project Cookiecutter][github-vlxi-cookiecutter-julia] is intended to streamline the process of setting up a Julia project that

 * encourages the creation of high-quality software,